gosh-terminal/gosh/README.md

 Welcome to gosh!
 The end goal of this project is to allow you to use the terminal for everything!
-Do anything from math, playing music, sending emails, to searching the web but have these things be built into your terminal.
+Do anything from math, playing music, sending emails, to searching the web, but have these things be built into your terminal.

 ## Install